 Depreciation is computed using the straight-line method over the estimated useful life of the vessels, after considering the estimated salvage value.
-Up to September 30, 2015, management estimated the useful life of the Company's vessels to be 30 years from the date of initial delivery from the shipyard.
-On October 1, 2015, the Company changed that estimate to 25 years.
+Up to September 30, 2015, management estimated the useful life of our vessels to be 30 years from the date of initial delivery from the shipyard.
+On October 1, 2015, we changed that estimate to 25 years.
 This change increased depreciation expense by \$0.3 million (approximately \$0.03 per share) for the year ended December 31, 2015.
 Salvage value is estimated by taking the cost of steel times the weight of the ship noted in lightweight ton.
 Salvage values are periodically reviewed and revised to recognize changes in conditions, new regulations or other reasons.
-Revisions of salvage values affect the depreciable amount of the vessels and affects depreciation expense in the period of the revision and future periods.
-On October 1, 2015, the Company revised the salvage value of its vessels.
-This change increased depreciation expense by \$0.2 million for the year ended December 31, 2015.
+Revisions of salvage values affect the depreciable amount of the vessels and the depreciation expense in the period of the revision and future periods.
+On October 1, 2015, we revised the salvage value of our vessels from \$420 per lightweight ton to \$295.5 per lightweight ton.
+This change increased depreciation expense by \$0.2 million (approximately \$0.02 per share) for the year ended December 31, 2015.